 A lot of the time, it is easier to compute the probability of an event’s complement than the probability of the event itself.
 In these situations, the complement rule is extremely handy.
 Although we didn’t refer to it explicitly, we actually secretly used it when we solved Cardano’s problem (Example 2.6) and the birthday problem (Example 2.7) in Chapter 2.
 Example 4.1 below provides another case where the complement rule greatly simplifies a problem.

-Example 4.1 (At least one baby returned incorrectly) Consider again the random babies example (Example A.1) from Appendix A, where we randomly return \(n\) babies to their corresponding \(n\) sets of parents.
+Example 4.1 (At least one baby returned incorrectly) Consider again Example 3.3, where we randomly return \(n\) babies to their corresponding \(n\) sets of parents.
 As before, let \(E_i\) be the event that the \(i\)th couple gets their correct baby back.
 If each way of returning the babies is equally likely, what is the probability that at least one baby is returned incorrectly?

 The complement of the event that at least one baby is returned incorrectly is the event that all babies are returned correctly, which clearly only has one outcome.
 Using the complement rule (Proposition 4.1) and recalling from Example 2.4 that the sample space has \(n!\) outcomes, we can easily compute that \[P(\text{at least one baby returned incorrectly}) = 1 - P(\text{all babies returned correctly}) = 1 - \frac{1}{n!}. \] Even for just \(n=4\), there’s already above a \(95\%\) chance that someone’s baby will be returned incorrectly!